sjhloco/ip_auto_lab/build_fabric/README.md

 Note: I did try ICMP but takes too long, the lines for this are hashed out

 ### custom_validate
 *custom_validate* requires a per-OS type template file and per-OS type method within the *custom_validate.py* filter_plugin.
-The command output can be collected via Naplam or Ansible Network modules, ideally as JSON or you could use NTC templates or the genieparse collection to do this for you.
+The command output can be collected via Naplam or Ansible Network modules, ideally as JSON or you could use NTC templates or the genieparse collection to do this.
 Within *custom_validate.py* it matches based on the command and creates a new data model that matches the format of the desired state.
 Finally the *actual_state* and *desired_state* are fed into napalm_validate using its *compliance_report* method.
-The following elements are checked, the roles that in brackets)
+The following elements are checked, the roles that use these checks are in brackets

-- show ip ospf neighbors detail: *Underlay neighbors are all up*
+- show ip ospf neighbors detail (fbc): *Underlay neighbors are all up*
-- show port-channel summary: *Port-channel adn members up*
+- show port-channel summary (fbc, intf): *Port-channel state and members (strict) are up*
-- show vpc: *MLAG peer link and keepl-alive up*
+- show vpc (fbc, tnt, intf): *MLAG peer-link, keep-alive state, vpc status and active VLANs*
+- show interfaces trunk	(fbc, tnt, intf): *Allowed vlans and stp forwarding vlans*
-- show ip int brief include-secondary vrf all: *All L3 interfaces in fabric and tenants up with correct IPs*
+- show ip int brief include-secondary vrf all (fbc, tnt, intf): *L3 interfaces in fabric and tenants*
-- show nve peers: *All VTEP tunnels are up*
+- show nve peers (tnt): *All VTEP tunnels are up*
-- show nve vni: *All VNIs are up, have correct VNI number and VLAN mapping*
+- show nve vni (tnt): *All VNIs are up, have correct VNI number and VLAN mapping*
+- show interface status	(intf): *State and port type*

 To aid with creating new validations the custom_val_builder is a stripped down version of custom_validate to use to build new validations.
 The README has the process but can basically feed in either feed in static dictionary file or device output to aid in the creation of the method code and template snippet before testing and then movign to the main playbook.